jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/close-invisible-doors/index.md

 ## What can Fluid Attacks do for you?

-`Fluid Attacks` focus on attacking systems [continuously](../../services/continuous-hacking/) for proactive defense.
+`Fluid Attacks` focuses on attacking systems [continuously](../../services/continuous-hacking/) for proactive defense.
 Our tests are performed constantly, considering the changes made in the source code, the deployed applications, and the